Mohammad Ishfaqul Mazid: Bangladesh Liberation War

-The army authorities intensely pressurized him to give a statement against Sheikh Mujib denouncing him as a traitor, which he steadfastly refused to comply with.
-He was later sent to the Dhaka Central Jail where he was held in isolation and finally released in August, 1971.
+The army authorities intensely pressured him to give a statement against Sheikh Mujib denouncing him as a traitor, which he steadfastly refused to comply with.
+He was later sent to Dhaka Central Jail, where he was held in isolation and finally released in August 1971.

 Personal life

 Majid married three times.
 In 1935, Majid married Ayesha Rahim, the youngest daughter of Justice Sir Abdur Rahim of Midnapore, Bengal.
-Ayesha's eldest sister, Niaz Fatima, was married to Huseyn Shaheed Suhrawardy.
-After Ayesha's death in 1941, Majid married Zohra Raja, the sister-in-law of the Raja of Nanpara State in Baraich (now in Uttar Pradesh).
+Ayesha's eldest sister Niaz Fatima was married to Huseyn Shaheed Suhrawardy.
+After Ayesha's death in 1941, Majid married Zohra Raza, the sister-in-law of Raja Syed Mohammad Sa'adat Ali Khan of Nanpara State in Bahraich (now in Uttar Pradesh).
 The marriage ended in a divorce in the late 1950s.
 After moving to East Pakistan, he married Begum Marium Ladli in 1961.
 The couple adopted a daughter.

 Death

 Majid died on 31 March 1976 in Combined Military Hospital, Dhaka.
-He was buried at the Azimpur Graveyard with full military honours.
+He was buried at Azimpur Graveyard with full military honours.